absmohamed/JS-intro/Authentication/README.md

 passport: {user: 'tester_bob'}
 ```

+And the deserialized user object has been added to `req.user`.

 ## The logout route

 The last route to implement is the simplest.
 Passport provides a helper function on the request object that can be used to remove the user information from the session, which essentially logs out the user: `req.logout()`.